Omojolailerioluwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Readme file for repository tasks
+A readme file for repository task